 5. POURQUOI PAS

 WHY HERE?
 On this car-free island, Pourquoi Pas is a four-bed, cliff-top log cabin set in four acres with a communal swimming pool – perfect for lazy, splashy afternoons.
-Caragh Chocolates shares the same grounds; this Easter, kids can get a peek of sweet creations through the window of the chocolate kitchen, while teenage kicks from archery to kayaking are on offer at Adventure Sark.
+Caragh Chocolates shares the same grounds; kids can enjoy a sweet treat, while teenage kicks from archery to kayaking are on offer at Adventure Sark.

 HOW DO I BOOK?
 Call 01481 832345 or visit sark.co.uk.